 The funding request section for a bakery business plan should first start by explaining the equipment needed for the organization.
 Possible equipment may include ovens, walk-in refrigerators and freezers, Baker tools, and other specialty equipment.
 Once the equipment is covered, then our business plan writer recommends exploring startup costs like remodeling, training, and supply purchases.
 Once this information is gathered and input into an excel spreadsheet, then explore miscellaneous needs like working capital, advertising, and even research and development.

-With this step complete, then total the dollar amount needed or budgeted for each category in a well prepared excel template.
+With this step complete, then total the dollar amount needed or budgeted for each category in a well-prepared excel template.
 Finally, determine the grand total for the startup costs.
 Once a grand total for a startup cost is complete, write up a one-page summary of your startup costs and the type of funding that you wish to obtain, debt, or equity.
 By following this process, potential investors or lenders are able to understand where their funds will be spent and whether there is too much ambiguity in the funding needs.

 Financials for a Bakery Business Plan.

-The financial section of a bakery business plan to start with daily sales.
+The financial section of a bakery business plan starts with daily sales.
 Under daily sales, lists popular bakery items, their corresponding sales price, and estimated variable costs.
 Once these components are identified, then the business plan writer is able to identify potential daily profits and costs for popular menu items.
 From this foundation, expand your financial projections to include monthly costs such as labor, rent, and loan interest payments.
 At the end of the day, your bakery business plan should summarize your financial findings in the executive summary section.
 A detailed outlay of your financial projections should be explained, segment by segment, in your financial projection segment of the business plan.
 This process will enable the reader to briefly become familiar with your financial projections upfront in the executive summary and obtain greater details in your financial projection segment.